Meet Our Committees!

 The Advocacy Committee works to amplify the thoughts and concerns of students in CAS and ensure that student voices are heard.
 They also try to ensure that CAS Student Council is doing its part to promote social justice by holding events and working alongside other student organizations.
 One event that they plan is the Upstander Dialogue, an event in in which students engage with important issues around campus through discussion with experts (past topics have been about gender-motivated violence, sanctuary campuses, and food insecurity).

-The Alumni Relations Committee plans events that help foster and enhance the connection and communication between current CAS students and CAS alumni, as well as help CAS students learn about opportunities available after the graduate.
+The Alumni Relations Committee plans events that help foster and enhance the connection and communication between current CAS students and alumni, as well as help CAS students learn about opportunities available after they graduate.
 They plan events such as the annual Student-Alumni Banquet and Student-Alumni debates which allow for structured, direct communication and networking between students and alumni.

 The Community Service Committee plans fun and creative service and fundraising events.
 The main organization that they fundraise for is NYDM, where all proceeds go to the B+ Foundation, an organization which provides financial and emotional support for children and families battling pediatric cancer.
 Past fundraising initiatives have included canning, bake sales, and candy grams.
-Past service events have included City Meals on Wheels, donating women’s care packages, and making cards and goodie bags for children in hospitals.
+Past service events have included City Meals on Wheels, donating care packages, and making cards and goodie bags for children in hospitals.

 The Curriculum Committee plans events that help bring CAS students into conversation with professors, faculty, and staff outside of the classroom, such as the annual Student-Faculty Banquet.
 They also plan events that celebrate CAS undergraduates in their academic milestones, such as a Declaration Day celebration.
 Additionally, they also focus on policy which can include students’ opinions about current classes, their curriculum, and other questions and concerns students have about their academic path.
 This past year, they focused on concerns regarding the CORE Curriculum and sought to help CAS students understand and take part in creating their curriculum.